FHIR/vscode-fsh/README.md

 | `cs`    | CodeSystem | CodeSystem, Id (auto), Title (auto), Description                |
 | `inst`  | Instance   | Instance, InstanceOf, Usage (choice), Title (auto), Description |

+## Go to Definition

+FSH entity definitions within your workspace can be found from anywhere their name is used.
+To go to the entity definition, right-click on the entity name and select "Go to Definition" from the context menu.
+Or, you can press &lt;F12&gt; when your text cursor is on the entity name.

 ## Compile and Run (for Developers)

 - run `npm install` in this folder.
 This installs all necessary npm modules in both the